panjikrisnayasa/valetgo/README.md

 # ValetGo

 ValetGO is a mobile app built using Flutter and for use only in Singapore that allows users to book a valet to drive user and their car home after a night of drinking.
+This project was developed for GKE Services Pte Ltd and consists of 2 apps i.e. ValetGo Customer and ValetGo Valet.

 My responsibilities in this project:
 - Developed 2 mobile apps from scratch i.e. ValetGo Customer and ValetGo Valet